All Episodes

 It's a TikTok trend, so anything on TikTok is mostly cringe.

-Right, so what is yarn makeup and why are so many people trying?
+Right, so what is yarn makeup, and why are so many people trying it despite the pain?

-So Nettie Lombardi is a 18-year-old makeup artist and influencer based in Connecticut.
+So Nettie Lombardi is an 18-year-old makeup artist and influencer based in Connecticut.

 She saw her friend Anna Murphy, a Canadian makeup artist, post about using yarn for makeup, a trend that involves gluing yarn to your face and painting over it with makeup, which has since gone worldwide.